jisc-services/Public-Documentation/PublicationsRouter/sword-out/REPOSITORY.md

 DSpace Native will populate your repository with a broad selection of [Dublin Core](http://dublincore.org/documents/dcmi-terms/) fields; see [here](https://wiki.duraspace.org/display/DSDOC5x/Metadata+and+Bitstream+Format+Registries) for more information.
 This mode of integration should work with any existing DSpace v5.x repository.

 ### DSpace RIOXX Integration
 If you wish to receive [RIOXX](http://rioxx.net/v2-0-final/) metadata in addition to the standard [Dublin Core](http://dublincore.org/documents/dcmi-terms/) fields from PubRouter, then you must have applied the [DSpace RIOXX patch](https://github.com/atmire/RIOXX) to your repository.
+Also, your PubRouter account will need to be set to "DSpace RIOXX” (via your Account Admin page).

 ### Deposit Process